 - Theme (warehouse isn't exciting)

-- Need graphics for warehouse man, boxes, target locations, empty locations, walls, etc.
+- Need a theme for the graphics: warehouse man, boxes, target locations, empty locations, walls, etc.

 - Music?

 - Game play

 - Graduated levels of difficulty

 - Who is going to design warehouse layouts (not trivial)?

 - Features

 - Include a solver?

 - Include tools for users to create their own puzzles?